 The Production of The Figures

 All the moulds are crafted in heavy brass and many are over fifty years old, several over seventy.
 The process is known as "drop-casting" from a ladle in the old-fashioned style.
-The moulds can be very temperamental and it
+The moulds can be very

-requires much patience and skill to use them successfully.
+temperamental and it requires much patience and skill to use them successfully.

 A high quality leadless pewter is used for all the castings, which produces a hard, well defined, low tarnish finish making our knights’ armour look especially realistic.

-This traditional method of casting however produces a considerable amount of ‘flash’ around the figure and requires a lot of cutting and fettling before the painting can begin.
-The H13A shown below left, when finished, complete with rider, armour and weapons will consist of 18 separate castings!
+This traditional method of casting however produces a considerable amount of ‘flash’ around the figure and requires a lot of cutting and fettling before the

 Click on any image to enlarge.